hugepeak/carbon-dust/README.txt

 By default, the network is up to n=8 for carbon chain and carbon ring.

-To make data for idl plotting, do
+To make the plot:

->./make_figure_data.sh
+>cd python
+>python plot_figures.py

+To run the generic netowrk:

+>./run_generic data/generic_net.xml data/generic_zone.xml out

+By default, the network is up to n=8 for carbon chain and carbon ring.